mindaugasw/statusbar-converter/docs/README.md

 - `cd timestamp-tray-converter`
 - `make`
 - Optionally change app configuration in `timestamp-tray-converter.py`
-- Run `./timestamp-tray-converter.py` or add it to your startup items
+- Run `python ./timestamp-tray-converter.py` or add it to your startup items